-Sandra (Barbie Castro - Killer Island) gets the news every parent fears, her son Preston (Michael Ryerson Uribe) has been killed in a motorbike accident.
-Distraught, Sandra has the support of her sister Carrie (Yancy Butler - Double Cross) who in turn calls Sandra's ex Charles (Patrick Muldoon - Patient Killer) to inform him of the news.
+Sandra (Barbie Castro - Killer Island) gets the news every parent dreads, her son, Preston (Michael Ryerson Uribe), is dead having been in a motorbike accident.
+Distraught, Sandra has the support of her sister, Carrie (Yancy Butler - Double Cross), who in turn calls Sandra's ex, Charles (Patrick Muldoon - Patient Killer), to inform him of the news.
 But when Sandra and Carrie go to Preston's apartment they are surprised to find Preston's ex-girlfriend, Krystal (Kate Mansi - Unwanted Guest), there as Sandra was under the impression that Preston had finished with her yet Krystal tells them she had moved in with him shortly before his untimely death.
 But Sandra is suspicious of Krystal especially when having looked through her son's computer and social media accounts she finds messages from Krystal which convinces her that something is not right and that Preston's death might not have been the accident everyone thinks.

 But of course "Boyfriend Killer" is not just about the suspicious activity of the various characters, and trust me so many characters in this end up acting suspiciously, but we have the unravelling mystery.
 And we have two sides to this as whilst we have the typical mom turning amateur detective with Sandra gaining access to her son's computer and social media accounts we also get Krystal's messed up life and get to see that she is more than a little psycho herself, don't let her loose near a pond with valuable fish in it.
 And whilst there is a certain amount of familiarity to "Boyfriend Killer" as certain things inevitably happening, as I said we have a mom turned sleuth, there is enough stuff going on with the various characters that it keeps you watching.

 What also keeps you watching are the performances with Barbie Castro doing a solid job of an inquisitive mother whilst Kate Mansi does another nice job of delivering a deranged character.
-But then there is Patrick Muldoon and Yancy Butler who give a nice layer of drama to their performances which make their characters interesting especially in the scenes between Muldoon and Castro.
+But then there is Patrick Muldoon and Yancy Butler who give a nice layer of drama to their performances which make their characters interesting, especially in the scenes between Barbie Castro and Patrick Muldoon.

 What this all boils down to is that "Boyfriend Killer" is surprisingly entertaining although at the same time it is pretty over the top with the script featuring the usual mix of cliches, inconsistencies and coincidences.